marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 summary: "This a collection of some notes I have taken during an interesting debugging session aimed at identifying the root cause of a regression the followed the update of the network boot infrastructure at CERN to PXELINUX 6.03.
-It was an interesting dive into PXELINUX internals, down to the point where it meets the hardware."
+It was an interesting dive into PXELINUX internals, down to the point where it meets the hardware.
+As a side note, when reading Eric Raymond's \"The Cathedral and the Bazaar\", I especially remember the explanation why closing hardware driver's sources does not make sense.
+Raymond was presenting an intermediate model in-between open and closed source, i.g. having a closed source ROM and opening the interface to the ROM.
+I think this story is a good example on why this latter approach does nothing more than shifting the problem."
 ---

 Background and setup